Matutinal: Reduced competition

 A superb fairywren (Malurus cyaneus).
 This bird engages in extra-pair copulations during pre-dawn and early morning hours.

 Some animals engage in matutinal searching flights to find mates early in the morning.
-It is thought that this is adaptive because it increases the chance of finding mates, and reduces competition for mates (i.e., by flying directly to a potential mate before it has a chance to find other mates).
+It is thought that this is adaptive because it increases the chance of finding mates and reduces competition for mates (i.e., by flying directly to a potential mate before it has a chance to find other mates).
 This is supported by the mating behaviour of certain socially monogamous birds.
-For example, female superb fairywrens (Malurus cyaneus), are a monogamous bird that perform extra-pair copulations during matutinal hours.
+For example, female superb fairywrens (Malurus cyaneus) are monogamous birds that perform extra-pair copulations during matutinal hours.
 One explanation for the prevalence of extra-pair copulation is that it enhances the gene pool of the species' offspring.
 This activity is most often seen matutinally because they: (1) can avoid being followed by their monogamous partner in the dimly-lit early morning, (2) males are more likely to be present in their territory during these hours, and (3) males are more likely to have a higher quantity of sperm in the early morning.
 These points may apply to how matutinal mating is adaptive in other species.

 Similar behaviours have been observed in other species, such as in males of two species of dragonflies (Aeshna grandis & Aeshna viridis).
 They engage in matutinal searching flights each morning until they find a receptive female to mate with.
 A similar phenomenon is seen in male praying mantises, where they respond to the emerging light each morning by increasing flight activity.